ThaiUlt1m4te/ThaiUlt1m4te/README.md

 ## Hi there 👋
-# Trinh Ngoc "ThaiUlt1m4te" Thai
+# Trinh Ngoc "ThaiUlt1m4te" Thai - A weirdo with cool music taste and a camera

 ## About Me
 - 🏨FPT University Student/ Major Software Engineer.